rodrigopr/redis-keeper/README.md

 Redis-Keeper
 ----
-Redis-Keeper is a distributed system that monitor and automatize failover of multiple redis clusters.
+Redis-Keeper is a distributed system that monitor and auto failover multiple Redis clusters.

-**It is design to work with any client/language available.**
+**It is designed to work with any client/language.**

 ----